-Surgery treats a hernia by repairing the weakness in the abdominal wall.
+Surgery treats a hernia by fixing the weakness in the abdominal wall.
 A cut (incision) is made so the surgeon has a direct view of the hernia.
-The repair is then done through this incision.
+The repair is then done through this cut.
 This is called open surgery.
 To fix the problem, muscle and connective tissue may be sewn together to make a "traditional repair."

 Getting ready for surgery

-Your healthcare provider will talk with you about preparing for surgery.
-Follow all the instructions you're given and be sure to:
+Your healthcare provider will talk with you about getting ready for surgery.
+Follow all the instructions you're given.
+Be sure to:

 - Tell your healthcare provider about any medicines, supplements, or herbs you take.
 This includes both prescription and over-the-counter items.

-- Stop taking aspirin, ibuprofen, naproxen, and other NSAIDs as directed.
+- Stop taking aspirin, ibuprofen, naproxen, and other nonsteroidal anti-inflammatory drugs (NSAIDs) as directed.

-- Arrange for an adult family member or friend to give you a ride home after surgery.
+- Plan to have an adult family member or friend there to give you a ride home after surgery.

 - Stop smoking.
-Smoking affects blood flow and can slow healing.
+Smoking affects blood flow.
+It can slow healing.

-- Gently wash the surgical area the night before surgery.
+- Gently wash the surgical site the night before surgery.

 The day of surgery

-Arrive at the hospital or surgical center at your scheduled time.
-You'll be asked to change into a patient gown.
-You'll then be given an IV to provide fluids and medicine.
+Be at the hospital or surgical center at your scheduled time.
+You'll be asked to change into a gown.
+You'll then be given an IV to give fluids and medicine.
 Shortly before surgery, an anesthesiologist will talk with you.
-He or she will explain the types of anesthesia used to prevent pain during surgery.
-You will have one or more of the following:
+He or she will tell you about the types of anesthesia used to prevent pain during surgery.
+You will have one or more of these:

 - Monitored sedation to make you relaxed and sleepy